SandraKla/AdRI/docs/methods.md

 <img src="shiny_window_regular.png" align="center"/>

 ### Window-Method coupled Decision Tree

 Decision Trees are used for machine learning.
-They can be used for classification (_supervised learning_), but also for clustering (_unsupervised learning_).
-In the Shiny App the Decision Tree is used as a tool to separate the data into age-groups with similar values.
+They can be used for classification (supervised learning), but also for clustering (unsupervised learning).
+In the Shiny App the Decision Tree is used as a tool to separate the data into age-groups.
+The proposed age groups from the Decision Tree are used to calculate the reference intervals.
 The Decision Tree is built with the package [rpart](https://cran.r-project.org/web/packages/rpart/rpart.pdf) and visualize with [rpart.plot](https://cran.r-project.org/web/packages/rpart.plot/rpart.plot.pdf).
-The proposed age groups from the Decision Tree are used to calculate the reference intervals.

 <img src="shiny_window_tree.png" align="center"/>
 <img src="shiny_tree.png" align="center"/>

-### Sliding Window-Method
+### Weighted Sliding window method

-The Sliding window method goes through the data by a windowstep with a given window size with the help of the index (so the data must be roughly evenly distributed) and calculates the reference intervals from each sliding window.
+The weighted Sliding window method goes through the data and calculates the reference intervals from each sliding window.
+The Sliding window method offers a range of distribution functions, including the Gaussian, triangular, and trapezoidal distributions, with customizable parameters.
+Users can apply these distributions to assign weights to the data.
+Based on the weighted data, the program computes and generates a reference interval chart.

 ### LIS Window-Method